alexfernandez/alexfernandez.github.io/2025/on-art.md

 There are no cheap emotions,
 although there are shortcuts to get them which make them feel cheap.
+People like to think they have earned their right to their feelings.

 ## Art and Style